 Religious leader Barbara Clementine Harris was born in Philadelphia, Pennsylvania to Walter and Beatrice (Price) Harris on June 12, 1930.
 After graduating from the Charles Morris Price School of Advertising and Journalism, she joined Joseph V. Baker Associates, Inc., a black-owned public relations firm in Philadelphia.
 She became president of the company in 1958 but left ten years later to become director of the Community Relations Department of the Sun Oil Company.

 Meanwhile, Harris, an Episcopalian, was a volunteer at her church and in local jails and prisons.
 In 1960 she joined the activist Church of the Advocate in North Philadelphia.
-That church had become a center for the civil rights movement then evolving in Philadelphia, supported both local protests and the national movement.
+That church had become a center for the civil rights movement evolving in Philadelphia, supporting both local protests and the national movement.
 Harris led a church delegation that marched with Dr. Martin Luther King in Selma in 1965.
-Three years later the church hosted a national convention of the Black Panther Party (BPP), which attracted ten thousand people.
+Three years later, the church hosted a national convention of the Black Panther Party (BPP), which attracted ten thousand people.

 Meanwhile, Harris remained active locally, assisting the poor in a “soup kitchen” and in orphanages, including one she helped to desegregate.
 Despite her church leadership she noted that the national Episcopal Church discriminated against women in its own ranks.
 As late as 1970 they could become deacons, but not priests.
 Harris and others opposed this policy.

 In 1976, the Episcopal Church voted to admit women as priests.
 About the same time, Harris decided to study for the priesthood.
 She left her job at Sun Oil to devote full time to her religious training.
 After completing a seminary course, in the evenings, on weekends, and on vacations, Harris was ordained a priest in October 1980.